Fourteen Of The Best Insider Tricks For A Free Cabin Upgrade

 After all, it’s what they’re paid to do!

 Book A Guaranteed Cabin

 One of the best tips we’ve found for blagging yourself a free upgrade is to book a guaranteed cabin.

-The cruise lines are always under pressure to make sure their ships sail full so if you book yourself a guaranteed inside cabin and subsequently all the insides are sold, to continue offering a cheap price to people they may bump you up to an outside (or even balcony grade) so they can re-sell the insides.
+However, the cruise lines are always under pressure to make sure their ships sail full, so if you book yourself a guaranteed inside cabin and subsequently all the insides are sold, to continue offering a cheap price to people they may bump you up to an outside (or even balcony grade) so they can re-sell the insides.